rruizher/amq-kube-cli/README.md

 #### What else could I make it do?

-WHatever else is available via the jolokia API.
+Whatever else is available via the jolokia API.
 It could be used to pull back camel routes, could be used to invoke other commands.
 I hope the code is understandable enough to follow...!
 X-D

 ## Configuration